 “Of”: Listed only when the word is part of the specific name in question and includes the words “Red Cross” or “Red Crescent” (e.g. “Red Cross of Laos” and “Red Crescent of Brunei”)

-Descriptive word + society name + “Red Cross”Crescent:
+Descriptive word + society name + “Red Cross” or “Red Crescent”:

 “Association”: Only when part of the specific name in question and including the words “Red Cross” (e.g. “Association of the Belgian Red Cross” and “Brazilian Red Cross Association”)

-Descriptive word + society name + “Red Crescent”:

 “Authority”: Only when part of the specific name in question and including the words “Red Crescent” (e.g. “Emirati Red Crescent Authority”)

 Descriptive word + society name + “Red Cross” or “Red Crescent:

-“Headquarters”: Only when part of the specific name in question and including the words “Red Cross” or “Red Crescent” (e.g. “Red Cross Society of China Headquarters”)

 “National”: Only when part of the specific name in question and including the words “Red Cross” or “Red Crescent” (e.g. “Peruvian Red Cross National Society”, “The Jordan National Red Crescent Society”)

 Descriptive word + country name + society name + “Red Cross” or “Red Crescent”: